BEFORE YOU GO...

 European Union Anti-Money-Laundering Directives: All EU countries must comply with these directives regarding AML law.
 These standards are the gold standard in the EU, and they are regularly revised to reflect the latest state of money laundering, financial terrorism, and criminal hazards in the banking business.

 The Network for the Financial Crimes Enforcement: Bank Secrecy Act (BSA) rules are administered by FinCEN, the United States’ primary AML regulator.
-The BSA requires thorough documentation of suspicious activity, adherence to an internal AML compliance programme, and accurate AML reporting.
+The BSA requires thorough documentation of suspicious activity, adherence to an internal AML compliance program, and accurate AML reporting.

 Authorities of Hong Kong’s Monetary System: The HKMA oversees and enforces the Anti-Money Laundering and Counter-Terrorist Financing Ordinance within the Hong Kong banking sector.
 A risk-based AML strategy, regular independent audits, employee training, and a chief compliance officer must be in place.

-Centre for the Analysis of Australian Transaction Data: Under the Anti-Money Laundering and Counter-Terrorism Financing Act, Australia’s financial intelligence agency investigates and prosecutes cases of money laundering, fraud, and other financial crimes.
+Center for the Analysis of Australian Transaction Data: Under the Anti-Money Laundering and Counter-Terrorism Financing Act, Australia’s financial intelligence agency investigates and prosecutes cases of money laundering, fraud, and other financial crimes.
 Obligations for detection, monitoring, and reporting are all part of complying.

 Transaction Monitoring Stages